Coady Texas Bat Control From Attics By The Critter Squad

 Bat Trapping and Removal Companies in Coady

-First of all, it's probably there because it was part of a colony living in your attic or walls, and it accidentally crawled into the living area.
+Interesting fact: the bats in your attic are actually all females!
+They are called a maternity colony, and they are in your attic in order to have a safe place to give birth to and raise their young.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-Step 3 is to install one-way exclusion devices that allow the bats to leave their roost site but not return into the structure.
+If the bats are going to fly right back to their established roost site area, why not just evict them from the structure and save them the hassle of flying back.
 While at your property, Coady bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-Close the door to whatever room they are in and protect yourself.
+Another change that will sometimes get bats moving inside a home or building during the winter is the arrival of an arctic cold blast.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-Bats can't chew, so caulk or polyurethane sealant works great!
-Of course, if you already have bats in your attic, then you can't seal the holes shut yet.
+Some insurance companies may cover bat exclusions, since they are not rodents.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-Maternal colonies choose caves to deliver their young because they want shelter and safety from predators.
+No colony should be excluded from return until the young are capable of flying.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-They sleep in roosts during the daytime, and emerge at dusk.
+Above are some photos I've taken at various bat jobs.